KULeuven-COSIC/SCALE-MAMBA/Circuits/README.txt

 -------------------------------------------------------------

-Instructions for compiling the .vhd files in the directory VHDL.
+For the *old* circuits in directory VHDL, which is basically only ModAdd512.vhd, which is no longer really used....

 These are instructions for us in Leuven, useless for anyone else.
 But are here, in case we forget.

     ssh vierre64

-Then cd to the VHDL directory and make sure the following file is there
+cd to the VHDL directory and make sure the following file is there

   NangateOpenCellLibrary_typical_reduced.lib